EdmundBenedict/lordcephei.github.io/pages/integer-list-syntax.md

 [**repeat**](/docs/input/preprocessor/#looping-constructs) directive.
 This web page documents the syntax of integer lists.

+_Note:_{: style="color: red"} in some contexts elements of the list are real numbers, not integers.
+The syntax is the same for real numbers.

 _____________________________________________________________

 Integer lists consist of a sequence of strings separated by commas: